shashwatj9914/Peer-to-Peer-Lending-Analysis--Tableau-Application/README.md

 ## A Story about the Online Peer-to-Peer Loan Business
 ## Author: Shashwat Jyotishi
 ## Tableau Project: Data Analysis
-Visualization:

 ### About:
 Peer-to-Peer lending platform is the one that aims to connect people who need money with those who have the money to invest.
 In this data analysis project, I have explored the dataset and used Tableau to create my visualizations.

 ### Dataset:
 The loan data set contains 113,937 loans with 81 variables on each loan, including loan amount, borrower rate (or interest rate), current loan status, borrower income, and many others.
-The dataset and data-dictionary can be found on below links.
+The data-dictionary can be found in this repository itself.

 ### Summary:
 In Peer-to-Peer lending, there are three main stakeholders: borrowers, lenders and the company itself.
 In my Tableau story, I have done exploration on the relationships between these people, what affects borrowers' Score and who defaults the most.